 Sprinkle the flour over the mushrooms then pour in the miso veggie stock.
 Bring to a simmer and cook for a good 10 minutes until the soup has thickened. ( To get the most benefits from the miso you can wait to add it once the soup is cooked).

-- If you are a fan of pot pie this combination is your best friend.
-Ladle the soup into some oven proof bowls and top them with a sheet of puff pastry.
+If you are a fan of pot pie this combination is your best friend.
+Ladle the soup into some oven proof bowls and top them with a sheet of puff pastry or vegan biscuits.
 15 minutes later voila: the ultimate pot pie in your face!